jonasblomdin/Twig-Wordpress/README.md

 ##Filters

 #####TWP__options
-This filter runs just before the *Twig\_TWP\_Environment* is instantiated.
+This filter runs just before the *TWP\_Environment* is instantiated.
 It provides the environment options as it's only parameter.
 Remember that this filter is executed after the [TWP___DEBUG](#twp___debug) and [TWP___CACHE_PATH](#twp___cache_path) constants has been assigned to the options, so changes here will override them.
 This example disables auto-escaping for Twig.
 ```php